thomersch/openstreetmap-calendar/README.md

 ## API Documentation

-The API is described using OpenAPI 3, and the schema is located in `/api/schema/`.
+The API is described using [OpenAPI 3](https://spec.openapis.org/oas/v3.0.0.html).
+The schema is located in `/api/schema/`.
 The live version is available [here](https://osmcal.org/static/api.html).

 ## Support and Contact